danlucas/gdi-angular-intro-slides/content/directives.md

 ```
 <!-- .element: class="fragment" -->

-Note: When you want to hide someting when a condition is true
+Note: When you want to hide something when a condition is true
 IE. You want to hide your guilty pleasure films